-There are several opportunities for students to fund their graduate studies while working on a HRC research project.
-These include: 1) Graduate Research Assistantships, 2) Graduate Teaching Assistantships, 3) Annual CE Department Fellowships, 4) Engineering Fellowships, and 5) External Fellowships.
-Priority is given to students with high academic standing and excellent communication and interpersonal skills,
+There are several opportunities for students to fund their graduate studies while working on an HRC research project.
+These include: 1) Graduate Research Assistantships, 2) Graduate Teaching Assistantships, 3) Annual Civil Engineering Department Fellowships, 4) Samuel Ginn College of Engineering Fellowships, and 5) External Fellowships.
+Priority is given to students with high academic standing and excellent communication and interpersonal skills.

-Many graduate students in Civil Engineering program either have a Graduate Research Assistantship (GRA) or a Graduate Teaching Assistantship (GTA).
+Many graduate students in the Civil Engineering program either have a Graduate Research Assistantship (GRA) or a Graduate Teaching Assistantship (GTA).
 These are desirable positions as they provide students with a monthly income and automatically qualify students to receive a Graduate Tuition Fellowship that pays resident and non-resident tuition, course fees, and student activity fees for each semester during which the assistantship is held.
 Note that these require that students pay a graduate student registration fee each semester.